M-o-a-T/venusian/README.md

 to quote **all** uses of these variables.

-#### Overlay file system
+#### Overlay file systems

-The installer does not create a complete copy of `/opt/victronenergy` (the directory Victron ships its code in).
-Instead, an overlay file system is used. `$OVER` contains the path to the "upper directory" of the overlay file system that we use to selectively alter files.
+The installer does not create a complete copy of `/opt/victronenergy` (the directory Victron ships its code in) and `/var/www/venus`.
+Instead, overlay file systems are used.

-However, this might change, as userspace overlays impose a certain runtime overhead.

-Thus, a test whether to replace a file with a patched version should succeed if any of

-* `$FORCE` is set
-* the destination doesn't exist
-* source and destination files are identical
-* the source is newer

-It should always `rm -f` the destination and `mkdir -p` any intermediate directories.

-The helper function `fchg ‹source› ‹dest›` does this for you.
-It exits with return code 1 if you don't need to do anything.
-Otherwise the destination is a new empty file.

-The helper `fln` creates a symlink at ‹dest› that points to ‹source›.

-The overlay file system is mounted with an `opt-victronenergy.mount` systemd unit.
+The overlay file systems are mounted with `opt-victronenergy.mount` and `var-www-venus.mount` systemd units.

 ## Changes to the host system